 - A1.
-Identify and explain the essential scientific principles and methodology, including: electricity, circuit theory, properties of materials, fundamentals of mechanics, construction technology, and energy systems, necessary to underpin their education in Renewable Energy and Sustainable Technologies to enable appreciation of its scientific and engineering context; - A2.
-Identify and explain the essential mathematical principles necessary to underpin their education in Renewable Energy and Sustainable Technologies and to enable them to apply mathematical methods, tools, and notation in the analysis and solution of engineering problems; - A3.
-Aply principles of Renewable Energy and Sustainable Technologies, engineering dynamics, electrical power engineering and/or electrical machines and/or sustainable development practice, thermal energy systems, sustainability and resource management depending upon their chosen options;
+Identify and explain the essential scientific principles and methodology, including: electricity, magnetism, circuit theory, properties of materials, and fundamental of mechanics, necessary to underpin their education in electrical and electronic engineering to enable appreciation of its scientific and engineering context; - A2.
+Identify and explain the essential mathematical principles necessary to underpin their education in electrical and electronic engineering and to enable them to apply mathematical methods, tools, and notation in the analysis and solution of engineering problems; - A3.
+Aply principles of electrical and electronic engineering and/or digital systems engineering and/or communication engineering and/or control and instrumentation engineering depending upon their chosen options;

 - B1.
 Analyse, evaluate, and identify engineering principles and apply them to analyse essential key engineering processes; - B2.
 Identify, classify, and describe the performance of systems and components through the use of analytical methods and modelling techniques; - B3.
-Apply given quantitative methods and computer software tools relevant to the Renewable Energy and Sustainable Technologies discipline in order to solve engineering problems;
+Apply given quantitative methods and computer software tools relevant to the electrical and electronic engineering discipline in order to solve engineering problems;